 |Hispanic or Latino||4,499|

-Social Work appeals to people across the globe.
+Americans aren’t the only ones with an interest in Social Work.
 About 0.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Social Work Majors Make?